phluid61/mug/README.md

 If _remainder_ is given and true, returns a second array which is all elements in _ary_ that were not present in this array.

+#### `array ^ other`

+Get the elements unique to one of two arrays.

+Duplicates in either array are included only once.

 array/samples
 -------------